 Simply stated, we could very well be witnessing a veritable content “gold rush” within the digital community.
 Customers are now coming to appreciate the power of the virtual domain, and understandably, they wish to remain one step ahead of the competition.
 This is when the power of efficiency comes into play.
 Writers who are able to curate quality material within a short period of time are likely to enjoy more Direct Orders and therefore, substantial workloads.

 However, note that the term “curate” was used as opposed to a phrase such as “churn out”.
 There is a massive difference between quality and quantity in this day and age.
 Writers must be able to pace themselves in order to find a happy medium between productivity and slapdash efforts.
 They otherwise risk losing a potentially loyal client.

-The government of the United Kingdom launched the COVID-19 Business Loan Scheme as far back as 27 May 2020.
+The UK government launched the COVID-19 Business Loan Scheme as far back as 27 May 2020.
 This is a clear indication that many enterprises are struggling, particularly newer ventures that might not have the capital to supersede a volatile economic climate.
 It just so happens that many Textbroker clients can be classified as SMEs.

 A bit of latitude may therefore be required when dealing with DirectOrder clients.
 The simple fact of the matter is that they might not have the same amount of liquid capital as in the past.
 Writers should therefore embrace a more ameliorating approach when negotiating the price of a specific article.
 This will still depend upon the type of content requested and the amount of time needed to complete the order.
 It is nonetheless wise to adopt a more flexible mindset at the present.
 Customers who are offered such fiscal leeway will undoubtedly remain loyal over time; enabling you to increase rates once life returns to normal and their fiscal hurdles have been overcome.